JossPL/Competitive-programming-challenges/README.md

-# UVA-problems
+# Competitive programming challenges
-Solution to competitive programming challenges from UVA online judge
+Solution to competitive programming challenges from different platforms and contests